-- 1 To rotate the arm support, pull the arm support (A) up just enough to release it from the screw (C) and rotate it out of the wheelchair. - 2 To remove the arm support, simply pull on the arm support (A) until it comes off the base (B).
+1 - To pivot the arm support, pull the arm support (A) up just enough to release it from the screw (D) and rotate it out of the wheelchair.

+2 - To remove the arm support, simply pull on the arm support (A) until it comes off the base (B).